#1. Orange road signs are used:

 - Accelerate gently and smoothly, keeping your speed slow.
 Your vehicle is much harder to steer while you are backing up.

-#25.
-During an enforcement stop, you should:
+#17.
+During an enforcement stop by a police officer, you should:

 Remain inside your vehicle unless otherwise directed by the officer.
 Never step out of your vehicle unless an officer directs you to do so.
 During an enforcement stop, the officer’s priorities are your safety, the safety of your passengers, the public and the officer’s own personal safety.
 In most situations, the safest place for you and your passengers is inside your vehicle.
 Exiting your vehicle without first being directed by an officer can increase the risk of being struck by a passing vehicle and/or increase the officer’s level of feeling threatened.